Frequently Asked Questions

 Students who pursue CIS degrees are usually interested in school-level or district-level leadership around one of the areas in the program (Curriculum, Instruction, or Supervision).
 Some students accept jobs as Curriculum Specialists, Reading Specialists, Math Specialists, Title I Specialists.
 Others accept district leadership roles around professional development of teachers, curriculum development, instructional leadership, etc. There really is a lot of variety in positions; most students are attracted to the CIS degree in part because of the variety it offers.

-Dr. Scott Imig serves as CIS Coordinator and advisor; you must set up an appointment (phone call, office or Skype) by e-mailing him at firstname.lastname@example.org at the beginning of your program.
+Dr. Amy Garrett Dikkers serves as CIS Coordinator and advisor; you must set up an appointment (phone call, office or Skype) by e-mailing her at firstname.lastname@example.org at the beginning of your program.

 Students should use the Record of Progress documents (see homepage and related links) to plan for their program; it is the student’s responsibility to plan and complete requirements.

 Our program is completely online.
 Each course is set up based on the course requirements and the instructor; this can be in either a synchronous (logged on at the same time), asynchronous (you log on at any time); or a blend of both.
 You must have access to the Internet with a computer that is capable of downloading documents, video, and audio clips.